JCheney20/UWC_SE_2025/application/docs/01 - JavaScript, TypeScript, and React & React Native.md

 *   **React (Web)** builds applications that run *in a browser* and render web technologies (HTML, CSS).
 *   **React Native** builds applications that run *on mobile devices* and render *native UI components* (iOS/Android).

 You use the *same React principles* (components, props, state, JSX syntax) for both, but the underlying rendering mechanism and the specific components you use are different.
-React Native lets you leverage your JavaScript and React knowledge to build truly native mobile experiences, which is a powerful advantage for many developers.